Photo by Innerbody Research

 Neurogan's spermidine isn't just an easy-to-ingest gummy; it's also quite a small gummy (less than 1cm cubed) that tastes pretty good.
 If there's an inconvenience, it's that the label recommends you chew the gummy for 20-40 seconds before swallowing, but the pleasant and non-cloying berry flavor helps ease the experience.

-With the exception of AgeMate (a powder that requires mixing into water), the other brands on our list are capsules, which require a glass of water and may pose a challenge for some people who have difficulty swallowing pills.
+The other brands on our recommendation list are capsules, which require a glass of water and may pose a challenge for some people who have difficulty swallowing pills.
 Among them, Double Wood is the easiest to ingest because it's the smallest capsule of the bunch.
-It measures just around 1.5cm long and 0.5cm wide, whereas Toniiq and Omre are around 2cm and 0.6cm, respectively.
+It measures just around 1.5cm long and 0.5cm wide, whereas Omre and Innerbody Labs are a little larger.

 Spermidine is a type of compound called a polyamine.
 Based on the word alone — poly- meaning "several" and amine referring to amino acids — you can guess that a polyamine consists of two or more amino groups.
-You probably know, too, that amino acids are the building blocks of proteins and play wide-ranging roles in normal bodily processes — digestion, sleep, muscle growth, hemoglobin production, and fat metabolism, to name just a very few.3
+You probably know, too, that amino acids are the building blocks of proteins and play wide-ranging roles in normal bodily processes, including digestion, sleep, muscle growth, hemoglobin production, and fat metabolism.3

 Polyamines, and spermidine in particular, are important for cell growth and development, and maintaining an optimal polyamine balance in the body is critical for healthy cellular function as well as the prevention of various detrimental processes.
 According to a 2021 review on the subject, polyamines can be "used as an effective treatment" that promotes:4